 Allows employers, supervisors and elected company representatives to understand why employees are to undergo face fit testing and the importance of this procedure.
 General procedures which are to be followed in the event of an emergency and what immediate action should be taken by the supervisor and the individual wearer.

 The course delivery should also discuss positive airline / pressure systems and why this type of RPE is used.
-This will not form part of the final assessment as training on this type of equipment shall be provided by those ancillary license holders providing this equipment.
+This will not form part of the final assessment as training on this type of equipment shall be given by those providing this equipment.

 Employers, supervisors, health & safety representatives and elected company representatives who are responsible for the selection, use, maintenance and the record keeping for employees RPE.

 Individuals that are responsible for the above areas should have appropriate experience within the area of work which they are responsible for the employees’ overall safety.